wustl-oncology/cloud-workflows/docs/faq.md

+# Why do workflows have to be in WDL?

+We ran into issues with Cromwell not sizing up disk space on worker instances.
+If you want to wrestle with that or if you think your data won't exceed the default, go for it.

 # How do I check the cost of a workflow run?

 TODO(john): this requires some BigQuery fiddling.
 Talk to Eric Suiter.